-In 1502, by the will of Cesare Borgia, Leonardo Da Vinci came to Romagna region – and therefore to the city of Cesena – as an Architect and General Engineer: the genius from Tuscany was charged to draw updated maps of the cities and towns, and to modernize the ancient fortifications in light of last military innovations of those days.
+In 1502, upon the request of Cesare Borgia, Leonardo Da Vinci came to the Romagna region – and therefore to the city of Cesena – as an Architect and General Engineer: the genius from Tuscany was charged with drawing updated maps of the cities and towns, and to modernize the ancient fortifications in light of the latest military innovations of those days.

-Nowadays, walking along the city walls is very interesting: it’s still well preserved today and corresponding to Leonardo’s drawing.
-The distinctive scorpion-shaped wall perimeter, dating back to Malatestan age, is like a time travel, amidst medieval towers and gates.
+Nowadays, walking along the city walls is very interesting: they are still well preserved today and correspond to Leonardo’s drawing.
+The distinctive scorpion-shaped wall perimeter, dating back to the Malatestan age, is like a time travel, amidst medieval towers and gates.

-We are now arriving in Porta Trova area, of which nothing is left today, and we proceed to Barriera Cavour, the former Porta Cervese, with the remainigs of the Eastern fortifications.
+We are now arriving in the Porta Trova area, of which nothing is left today, and we proceed to Barriera Cavour, the former Porta Cervese, with the remains of the Eastern fortifications.

-Soon we arrive to Porta Santi, also known as Porta Romana, because it’s on the way to Rome: mentioned as early as 15th Century, it was restored in the first half of Fifteen Century and monumentalized in 1819 to a design by architect Curzio Brunelli, in honour of Pope Pio VII, as evidenced in the inscription and crests.
+Soon we arrive at Porta Santi, also known as Porta Romana, because it’s on the way to Rome: mentioned as early as the 14th Century, it was restored in the first half of fifteenth century and monumentalized in 1819 to a design by architect Curzio Brunelli, in honour of Pope Pio VII, as evidenced in the inscription and crests.

-In the southern walls section, after the Public Gardens, we meet the Portaccia, a fluvial gate to protect the city from the stream Cesuola.
+In the southern walls section, after the Public Gardens, we meet the Portaccia, a fluvial gate to protect the city from the Cesuola stream.
 The traces of battlements can still be seen in the two buildings, connected by a barrel vault from which a barrage grating would be dropped.
-Crossing it, we can imagine Leonardo Da Vinci in the early 15th Century, carrying out surveys in order to determine the exact sizes.
+Crossing it, we can imagine Leonardo Da Vinci in the early 15th century, carrying out surveys in order to determine the exact sizes.

 From the Portaccia we can go into the old town, reaching the marvellous piazza del Popolo.
-Albornoz Palace (the Town Hall), the Masini Fountain (late Mannerist / proto-Baroque jewel) overlook the piazza, along with the Rocchetta di Piazza.
+Albornoz Palace (the Town Hall) and the Masini Fountain (late Mannerist / proto-Baroque jewel) overlook the piazza, along with the Rocchetta di Piazza.

-Defensive element of the citadel, known as “Murata”, its structure consists of Loggetta Veneziana, polygonal tower designed by the famous architect Matteo Nuti, and by the upper walkway, which would connect the tower to the upper fortess.
+A defensive element of the citadel, known as “Murata”, its structure consists of the Loggetta Veneziana, a polygonal tower designed by the famous architect Matteo Nuti, and by the upper walkway, which would connect the tower to the upper fortess.

-Passing through the arch – formerly known as Porta dei Leoni – we walk a stairs street which leads to Piazza dei Cesenati del 1377 and continues to via Malatesta Novello.
-From this uphill street we reach Porta Montanara (immortalized by a great intellectual, Renato Serra, in words now engraved in a marble plaque at a side of the gate) and the ruins of the old fortress, knows as Frederick I Barbarossa’s Fortess.
+Passing through the arch – formerly known as Porta dei Leoni – we walk up a street of stairs which leads to Piazza dei Cesenati del 1377 and continues to via Malatesta Novello.
+From this uphill street we reach Porta Montanara (immortalized by a great intellectual, Renato Serra, in words now engraved in a marble plaque on one side of the gate) and the ruins of the old fortress, known as Frederick I Barbarossa’s Fortess.

 Now we can walk down via Cia degli Ordelaffi, alongside the Sferisterio, arriving at the gate of the great Rocca Malatestiana (Malatestan Fortress) which is worth a visit.

 To complete our visit we should go to Villa Silvia-Carducci – by car, motorcycle or even bicycle – located in Lizzano, on the hills between Cesena and Bertinoro.
-The villa hosts Musicalia, a very peculiar Museum, entirely dedicated to the mechanical music, in which we can admire one of the very first mechanical instruments ever designed: Leonardo’s mechanical drum.
-Conceived for practical military purposes, this device was mouned on big wheels and operated by a handle.
-It was used to provide a beat in order to keep the pace of the troopers, therefore replacing living tambourines.
+The villa hosts Musicalia, a very peculiar museum, entirely dedicated to mechanical music, in which we can admire one of the very first mechanical instruments ever designed: Leonardo’s mechanical drum.
+Conceived for practical military purposes, this device was mounted on big wheels and operated by a handle.
+It was used to provide a beat in order to keep the pace of the troops, therefore replacing living tambourine players.
 This specimen was built scrupulously following Leonardo’s original design.